 With that in mind, we ask that as you prepare your presentation you focus on multimedia that not only illustrates, but which also demonstrates the principles you are trying to impart.
 We hope to see you be vulnerable.
 Show actual work you have done.
 Show what worked, but just as important, what didn’t work.
 We are always preaching the “fail fast” dogma, but so very few of us are willing to show how and when we failed.
 Your impressive successes will be all the more impressive when your process of getting there is revealed.

-Guide for instructors (bootcamp)
+Guide for instructors (workshop series)

 TL;DR - It’s a workshop.
 Attendees should work.